 About the Department

-Redmond Police Department is an organization dedicated to customer service and problem solving through collaboration and communication.
+The Redmond Police Department is an organization dedicated to customer service and problem-solving through collaboration and communication.
 We work to ensure an environment which values trust, excellence, and accountability through leadership.
-Our department has 130 employees who work hard every day to actively reduce crime, address traffic safety issues and maintain the highest level of safety and security for residents, employees, businesses, and visitors in Redmond.

 Patrol officers provide emergency police services within the city of Redmond 24-hours a day.
 They respond to calls for service, crimes in progress, including emergency and non-emergency events.
 These officers are the most visible in the community and are assigned to one of four patrol districts (PDF) in the city.

 Traffic officers enforce traffic rules, provide technical collision investigation, DUI enforcement and traffic safety education.